elektronikasa/Native-VML-FED/README.md

-**New things are happening!** Check out the [blendid](https://github.com/vigetlabs/gulp-starter/tree/blendid) branch for a preview! 🎁

---

 # ![NATIVE TEST](extras/demo/src/images/logo.png)

 Here is the Native VML frontend developer test.
 Please have a look through and let me know what you think..
 I also took a stab at the javascript test and incorporated it as a subtle background in the test.
 I had a few other improvements I wanted to add to this test but I have run out of time and don't want to delay it any longer.

+Kind Regards
-Kind Reggards - James Cells
+James Cells
+061 882 6359
+hello@elektronika.co.za

 Features | Tools Used
 ------ | -----